-DEPARTMENT OF GEOLOGY
+DEPARTMENT OF GEOLOGY,

-DR. NITYANAND HIMALAYAN RESEARCH & STUDY CENTRE DOON UNIVERSITY
+DR. NITYANAND HIMALAYAN RESEARCH & STUDY CENTRE DOON UNIVERSITY (A public university of Govt. of Uttarakhand), DEHRADUN, UTTARAKHAND, INDIA

 Contact: hod.geology@doonuniversity.ac.in

 PROGRAM OBJECTIVES

 - 1. To impart the fundamental and applied understanding of Geology that will help students to develop rationality in this field towards industry, academia, and research domain. - 2.
 To prepare students for higher studies in Geology and relevant areas.